mstojens/draft-tdj-associated-prefixes-for-domains/draft-tdj-associated-prefixes-for-domains.md

 send to these IP addresses will be able to prevent attacker impersonation via secure peer validation such as that provided by TLS certificates.
-By definition, the addresses in these CIDRs are used in association with services that use the domain name but cannot calidate claims of the domain name.
+By definition, the addresses in these CIDRs are used in association with services that use the domain name but cannot validate claims of the domain name.
 DNSSEC validation will provide assurance that the IP addresses are those expected by the valid owner of the domain name.